Hardware Connections

 For safety precautions regarding hardware connections, please refer to the Safety Instructions for more details.

-The camera request an IP address from the DHCP server by default.
-Before connecting the camera to the computer, make sure that the computer’s network card is set to automatically obtain an IP address (DHCP).
+Before connecting the camera to a computer, ensure that the computer’s network card is set to automatically obtain an IP address (DHCP).

 Network connection method 1

-Connect the camera directly to the computer’s Gigabit Ethernet interface using a Gigabit Ethernet cable.
+Connect the camera directly to the computer’s Gigabit Ethernet connector using a Gigabit Ethernet cable.

-About 1 minute after the camera is powered on, the computer and the camera can successfully negotiate and obtain an IP address in the 169.254.xx.xx network segment.
+About one minute after the camera is powered on, the computer and the camera can successfully negotiate and obtain an IP address in the 169.254.xx.xx network segment.

-Connect the camera and computer to the same Gigabit Ethernet switch using a Gigabit Ethernet cable.
+Connect the camera and computer to the same Gigabit Ethernet switch using Gigabit Ethernet cables.

-About 1 minute after the camera is powered on, the computer and the camera can successfully negotiate and obtain an IP address in the 169.254.xx.xx network segment.
+About one minute after the camera is powered on, the computer and the camera can successfully negotiate and obtain an IP address in the 169.254.xx.xx network segment.

 Network connection method 3